-Spending New Year’s Eve in Berlin can be a bit difficult – or at least ‘demanding’.
-There are some Berlin traditions and rituals that are probably a bit different from other cities’ traditions and rituals – so you better be prepared if you are planning to be in Berlin around the turn of the year.
+Celebrating New Year’s Eve in Berlin can be a bit tricky – or at least “challenging”.
+There are some Berlin traditions and rituals that are probably a little different from those of other cities.
+So you’d better be prepared if you’re planning to be in Berlin over the turn of the year.

 Berlin’s New Year’s Eve fireworks